-Intestinal angioedema has been reported in patients treated with ACE inhibitors.
+Intestinal angioedema has occurred in patients treated with ACE inhibitors.
 These patients presented with abdominal pain (with or without nausea or vomiting); in some cases there was no prior history of facial angioedema and C-1 esterase levels were normal.
-The angioedema was diagnosed by procedures including abdominal CT scan or ultrasound, or at surgery, and symptoms resolved after stopping the ACE inhibitor.
-Intestinal angioedema should be included in the differential diagnosis of patients on ACE inhibitors presenting with abdominal pain.
+In some cases, the angioedema was diagnosed by procedures including abdominal CT scan or ultrasound, or at surgery, and symptoms resolved after stopping the ACE inhibitor.

 Anaphylactoid Reactions During Desensitization

 Two patients undergoing desensitizing treatment with hymenoptera venom while receiving ACE inhibitors sustained life- threatening anaphylactoid reactions.
-In the same patients, these reactions were avoided when ACE inhibitors were temporarily withheld, but they reappeared upon inadvertent rechallenge.

-Anaphylactoid Reactions During Membrane Exposure
+Anaphylactoid Reactions During Dialysis

-Sudden and potentially life threatening anaphylactoid reactions have been reported in some patients dialyzed with high-flux membranes (e.g., AN69®* ) and treated concomitantly with an ACE inhibitor.
+Sudden and potentially life threatening anaphylactoid reactions have occurred in some patients dialyzed with high-flux membranes and treated concomitantly with an ACE inhibitor.
 In such patients, dialysis must be stopped immediately, and aggressive therapy for anaphylactoid reactions must be initiated.
 Symptoms have not been relieved by antihistamines in these situations.
 In these patients, consideration should be given to using a different type of dialysis membrane or a different class of antihypertensive agent.
 Anaphylactoid reactions have also been reported in patients undergoing low-density lipoprotein apheresis with dextran sulfate absorption.

 Impaired Renal Function

-In patients undergoing major surgery or during anesthesia with agents that produce hypotension, ZESTRIL may block angiotensin II formation secondary to compensatory renin release.
+In patients undergoing major surgery or during anesthesia with agents that produce hypotension, Zestril may block angiotensin II formation secondary to compensatory renin release.
 If hypotension occurs and is considered to be due to this mechanism, it can be corrected by volume expansion.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Lisinopril was not mutagenic in the Ames microbial mutagen test with or without metabolic activation.
 It was also negative in a forward mutation assay using Chinese hamster lung cells.
 Lisinopril did not produce single strand DNA breaks in an in vitro alkaline elution rat hepatocyte assay.
 In addition, lisinopril did not produce increases in chromosomal aberrations in an in vitro test in Chinese hamster ovary cells or in an in vivo study in mouse bone marrow.

-1Calculations assume a human weight of 50 kg and human body surface area of 1.62 m2.
+1Calculations assume a human weight of 50 kg and human body surface area of 1.62m²

-Last reviewed on RxList: 9/13/2012
+Last reviewed on RxList: 10/10/2016

 Additional Zestril Information